List of Emmerdale characters introduced in 2003: Gordon Livesy

 In April 2016, Liv meet up with Gordon when Gordon tells Liv about Aaron's involvement of warehouse robbery nearly 5 months ago and he believe Aaron pay Ryan to lie to the police.
 The next day, when Liv and Gordon meet up, Liv told him she don't wanted to help him that results Gordon telling Liv get out of the cat before drive off.
 Later, Aaron found out Liv had been spying on him for Gordon, Aaron went to Gordon's house when he confronts him about Liv.
 Gordon turns it round on him and tells Aaron he is the one who doesn't deserve to know Liv but Aaron stand up to Gordon.
 Aaron tells Gordon he'll see him in court before walks away.
 During court Gordon tries to blame it on Aaron by saying he just wanted to break up him and Chas.
-However he is later found guilty of rape.

-On 11 May 2016, Gordon is sentenced to 18 years imprisonment.
-The next day Aaron gets a visit from DS Wise who tell him and Liv that Gordon has died after committing suicide in prison by hanging.
+However he is later found guilty of rape and sentenced to 18 years imprisonment.
+The next day, Aaron gets a visit from DS Wise, who tells him and Liv that Gordon has died after committing suicide in prison by hanging.